nodiscc/xsrv/README.md

 - Run the playbook:  `ansible-playbook playbook.yml`

-### Testing/reverting updates
+### Other

+**Tracking configuration in git:** By default your specific playbook/inventory/host_vars configuration is excluded from git to prevent accidentally pushing you configuration details to a public git repot.
+See [.gitignore](.gitignore) and disable relevant sections to start tracking your configuration in git.

+**Uninstalling roles** is not supported at this time: components must be removed manually, or a new server must be deployed and data restored from backups.

+**For a more in-depth guide on using ansible** directly to manage environments with multiple hosts, write your own playbooks and roles, see [getting started with ansible](doc/getting-started-with-ansible.md).

+**Testing/reverting updates:**

-- Restore previous configuration variables (tracking inventory/playbook/host_vars in a private git repository make this easier).
-Roll back roles to their previous versions (`git checkout $previous_version && ansible-galaxy -f -r requirements.yml`).
+- Restore previous configuration variables
+- Roll back roles to their previous versions (`git checkout $previous_version && ansible-galaxy -f -r requirements.yml`).
 - Run the playbook:  `ansible-playbook playbook.yml`
-- Restore the previous snapshot of the VM and/or restore data from the backups
+- Restore data from the last known good backups.

-For professional/production systems, running the playbook and evaluating changes against a [testing environment](doc/getting-started-with-ansible.md#using-multiple-environments) first is recommended.
+- For professional/production systems, running the playbook and evaluating changes against a testing environment first is recommended.

 ## License